GSA/digitalgov.gov/content/un-sorted/web-content-managers-listserv.md

 layout: docs
 ---

 The Web Content Managers listserv is open to content managers from any level of U.S. government: federal, state, local, and tribal.
 Since the purpose of this group is to exchange ideas amongst U.S. government Web practitioners, we do not admit contractors or other private individuals.
-Learn more about theÂ [Web Content Managers Forum](https://www.digitalgov.gov/communities/web-managers-forum/ "Web Content Managers Forum").
+Learn more about the [Web Content Managers Forum](https://www.digitalgov.gov/communities/web-managers-forum/ "Web Content Managers Forum").

 ## How to Join the Listserv

-The Forum is open to government employeesÂ with a .gov or .mil email address. Â If youâ€™d like to join the Forum email [Alycia Piazza](mailto:alycia.piazza@gsa.gov).
-If you are a U.S. government employee, we&#8217;ll automatically subscribe you to the Content ManagersÂ listserv within 2-3 business days.
+The Forum is open to government employees with a .gov or .mil email address.
+If youâ€™d like to join the Forum email [Alycia Piazza](mailto:alycia.piazza@gsa.gov).
+If you are a U.S. government employee, we&#8217;ll automatically subscribe you to the Content Managers listserv within 2-3 business days.

 ## How to Send a Message